 This is Oliver, a High School student enrolled in Universidad del Valle de Guatamala (UVG).
-He is a tenth grader from the town of Buena Vista, Sololá.
+He is a tenth grader from the village of Buena Vista, Sololá.
 He has six brothers and sisters.
 His father is a day laborer living out of the country.
 Oliver’s mother works without stopping in the farm fields where she earns 25 Q ($3.35) per day to buy food for her six children.
 Her dream is to continue working to allow her children to advance.
 Oliver has a great desire to improve his situation.
 His big dream is to become a doctor and help his mother improve her situation.

 Vilma is from the community of Pena Blanca.
 She is charming, very cheerful and a true dreamer.
 She is the oldest of eight brothers and sisters.
-This year, she is in the 12th grade and has earned attendance at a prestigious high school.
+Vilma is enrolled at the Universidad del Valle de Guatemala (UVG).
 Her accomplishments are already astonishing despite many challenges in her life.
 Neither of her parents had an opportunity to go to school.
 It has not been easy for her to attend school beyond the 6th grade.
 Her father is diabetic and needs money to buy medicine.
 He does not have a steady job.
 Due to her situation Vilma was forced to drop out of school for three years and go to work in Guatemala City making tortillas.
 While working she always maintained her hope of returning to school.
-Now that she has the opportunity of being in the scholarship program, she strives to reach her goal of a professional career.
+Now that she has the opportunity of being in the scholarship program, she strives to reach her goal of having a professional career.

-Mayra is 1 from the small community of Buena Vista.
+Mayra is from the small community of Buena Vista.
 She is an exceptional girl for many reasons.
 She has a calm demeanor but she is tenacious.
 She applies herself and is determined to achieve her goals in spite of everything.

 She is the third of six children in her family.
 Her mother is very talented with weaving in spite of not being able to read or write.